Ed Smith (quarterback)

-Ed Smith (born January 13, 1956) is a former American football quarterback.
+Ed Smith (born January 13, 1956) is an American former football quarterback.

 Early years

-Smith grew up in Pittsburgh and attended Central Catholic High School in that city.
+Smith grew up in Pittsburgh, Pennsylvania, and attended Central Catholic High School.

-Smith's older brother, Danny Smith, has been a football coach for more than 30 years, including stints with Georgia Tech (1987–1994), the Washington Redskins (2004–2012), and the Pittsburgh Steelers (2013 to present).
+Smith's elder brother, Danny Smith, has been a football coach for more than 30 years, including stints with Georgia Tech (1987–1994), the Washington Redskins (2004–2012), and the Pittsburgh Steelers (2013 to present).

 Michigan State

 Smith played college football at Michigan State University as a quarterback from 1976 to 1978.
 He was redshirted in 1975.
 As a senior, he led the Big Ten with 2,226 passing yards, a 139.0 passing efficiency rating, and 2,247 yards of total offense.
 He was also selected as the most valuable player on the 1978 Michigan State Spartans football team that as the co-champion of the Big Ten.
 He was also selected by both the Associated Press and United Press International as the second-team quarterback (behind Rick Leach) on the 1978 All-Big Ten Conference football team.
 He finished his career as Michigan State's and the Big Ten's all-time leader with 5,706 passing yards.

 In June 2015, the Lansing State Journal ranked Smith at No. 46 on it list of Michigan State's greatest football players.